npearsonat/bc_mental_health_clinics/README.md

 To identify communities underserved by language-matched mental health services, this analysis cross-references 2021 Census mother tongue data with the languages offered by nearby clinics.

-For each of the 10 most common non-English languages in the clinic dataset — Punjabi, Mandarin, Cantonese, Tagalog, Spanish, Korean, Vietnamese, Hindi, Arabic, and Farsi — DAs where more than 15% of residents speak that language as their mother tongue are identified.
+For each of the 10 most common non-English languages in the clinic dataset (Punjabi, Mandarin, Cantonese, Tagalog, Spanish, Korean, Vietnamese, Hindi, Arabic, and Farsi) DAs where more than 15% of residents speak that language as their mother tongue are identified.
 The number of nearby clinics offering that language is then counted within each DA's variable search radius.

 DAs are flagged as underserved when their clinic count for a given language falls below the 25th percentile of all DAs with a significant speaker population for that language.
-This relative threshold accounts for the fact that urban areas have far more clinics overall — a DA in Surrey with 13 Punjabi clinics nearby may still be underserved relative to its large Punjabi-speaking population.
+This relative threshold accounts for the fact that urban areas have far more clinics overall.
+A DA in Surrey with 13 Punjabi clinics nearby may still be underserved relative to its large Punjabi-speaking population.

 Mother tongue was used rather than total language knowledge, as it is a stronger indicator